Deep Learning Algorithms for Hedging with Frictions: General Asymptotics Results

 \subsection{Asymptotically Optimal Trading Strategies}

-In this section, we establish the asymptotic optimal strategy $\dot\varphi = \left( \dot\varphi_t\right)_{t\in[0,T]}$ for the frictional mean-variance preference~\eqref{general:regular goal}.
-For better readability, we introduce the optimal strategy under Assumption~\ref{assump:market}.
-The proof for the main approximation result is in Appendix~\ref{proof}.
-We show that, under Assumption~\eqref{assump:market}, the smallness assumption on the transaction costs level $\lambda$ is a relative quantity with respect to the trading time horizon.
-We first introduce the following two ingredients for the asymptotic trading strategy.
+We show that, under Assumption~\eqref{assump:market}, the smallness assumption on the transaction costs level $\lambda$ should also be a relative quantity with respect to the trading time horizon $T$.
+The following two results are the main ingredients for the asymptotic trading strategy.

-\paragraph{A nonlinear ODE} The first ingredient to cook up the strategy $\dot\varphi$ is the solution to a nonlinear ODE, which is also essential to the analysis of~\cite{gonon2021asset}, Lemma 3.4 and the formal analysis of~\cite{shi2020equilibrium}, Lemma 2.5.
+\paragraph{A nonlinear ODE} The first ingredient to cook up the leading-order approximation is the solution to a nonlinear ODE, which is also essential to the analysis of~\cite{gonon2021asset}, Lemma 3.4 and the formal analysis of~\cite{shi2020equilibrium}, Lemma 2.5.

 \begin{lemma} Suppose the instantaneous transaction cost $G$ satisfies Assumption~\ref{cond:cost}.
 Then the ordinary differential equation

 has a unique solution $g$ on $\R$ such that $xg(x)\leq 0$ for all $x\in\R$.
 Moreover, $g$ is odd, non-increasing on $\R$ and $g$ satisfies the growth conditions